-After a 7-Point Tiebreak, Change Ends - The tiebreaker counts as a single game for the first server which makes the set score odd at 7-6 if there is another set to follow.
+After a 7-Point Tiebreak, Change Ends - The tiebreaker counts as a single game which makes the set score odd at 7-6.
+If there is another set to follow, change ends and the team who served the first point of the tiebreak, will receive the first point of the next set.